• Snowdrop in spring Snowdrops

 • Whitbourne Chapel Coffee Morning — 10 am to 12 noon, Temple, BA12 7QN

-• Crafternoon — 3 to 5 pm, Three Horseshoes (in the gallery)
+• Crafternoon – 3 to 5 pm, Three Horseshoes, Chapmanslade

-• Church and Community Coffee Morning —Ð 10 am to 12 noon, Three Horseshoes, Chapmanslade
+• Community Church Coffee Morning – 10 am to 12 noon, Three Horseshoes, Chapmanslade

-• Crafternoon — 3 to 5 pm, Three Horseshoes (in the gallery)
+• Crafternoon – 3 to 5 pm, Three Horseshoes, Chapmanslade

 Rubbish and recycling collections